UW-GDA/gda_course_2021/resources/project/README.md

 ### Weeks 7-10: Do the project!
 * Start early!
-* Start with limited test case(s) for initial development and exploration:
-   * Extract a small region of a large raster
-   * If you need the entire raster, start with a downsampled version, then when you're happy with methods, run for native resolution
-   * Start with a subset of timesteps for time series analysis
 * Create subdirectories in your repo to store:
    * notebooks
-   * data (if applicable) - make sure filesize and total number of files is limitied
+   * data (if applicable) - make sure filesize (<20 MB) and total number of files (<20) is limitied.
    * doc (if applicable) for any additional documentation, static images you want to include in notebooks or markdown files, etc.
 * Start adding and developing notebooks, code, markdown files, etc.
-    * Don’t add huge files (files >20 MB usually don't belong in a Github repo)
+* Start with limited test case(s) for initial development and exploration:
+   * Extract a small region of a large raster
+   * If you need the entire raster, start with a downsampled version, then when you're happy with methods, run for native resolution
+   * Start with a single timestep or subset of timesteps for time series analysis
+* Data storage
+    * Ideally, develop reproducible workflows that dynamically fetch and process data stored on centralized public data centers (e.g., AWS S3, NSIDC, CUAHSI)
-    * You can store large files on the Jupyterhub, or even better, host externally and fetch dynamically for analysis
+    * If necessary, you can store files on the Jupyterhub, or even better, host externally and fetch dynamically for analysis
+    * Don’t add unnecessary files to your repo (careful with `git add .`)
     * We'll discuss some options during labs later in the quarter
 * Commit early, commit often